PerlFFI/Exception-FFI-ErrorCode/README.md

 in a way to look like a regular Perl string exception with the filename and line number you would expect.

+A stack trace can be generated, either on a per-subclass basis, or globally via an environment variable.
+This is not done by default due to the overhead involved.
+See the [trace method](#trace) for details.

 This class will attempt to detect if [Carp::Always](https://metacpan.org/pod/Carp::Always) is running and produce a long message when stringified, as it already does for regular string exceptions.
 By default it will **only** do this if [Carp::Always](https://metacpan.org/pod/Carp::Always) is running when this module is loaded.
 Since